-The rootdg in the VERITAS Volume Manager is not the same as the HP-UX root disk, and cannot be used for the HP-UX root file system (/).
+The rootdg in the VERITAS Volume Manager is not the same as the HP-UX root disk if an LVM volume group is used for the HP-UX root disk file system.
 Note also that rootdg cannot be used for shared storage.
 However, rootdg can be used for other local filesystems (e.g., /export/home), so it need not be wasted.